csc-training/elements-of-hpc/parallel-computing-concepts/concepts.md

 When the size of input data is kept constant but one increases the number of processing units, we typically speak about *strong parallel scaling*.
-The purpose of parallel programming in this case is to decrease the time to solve the problem.
+The purpose of parallel programming in this case is to decrease the time in solving the problem.
 The parallel speed-up can be defined as

 $$